sophiastasevic/Stellar_UV_Maps/README.md

     -'dec'
     -'mass' (M_Sun)
     -'spt' (spectral type)

 Text file output from SpType_to_Mass.py will need to be edited so that the first row is:
 '#ra   dec   teff   mass   spt'

 If using SaveOutput(), need to edit output so that the first row is:
 '#ra   dec   FUV   EUV   MS_lifetime'

-    -FUV and EUV in L_Sun
+FUV and EUV in L_Sun
-    -MS lifetime in Myr
+MS lifetime in Myr

 ---------------------------------------------------------------------------------------------
 SpType_to_Mass: